 2 WEEKS in the SOUTH of IRELAND – THE TRIP OF A LIFETIME!

-Departs Toronto on Thursday 11 June.
-Arrives in Dublin on Saturday 12 June
+Departs Toronto on Friday 17 June.
+Arrives in Dublin on Saturday morning 18 June.

-Personal concierge services of Kato Wake and Billy Munnelly • Thirteen 3-Course Delicious Dinners with Wine • Two Lunches with Wine • Thirteen Full Irish Breakfasts • Welcome Reception • Touring the Wild Atlantic Way • Traditional Music Sessions • Visits to Romantic Gardens • Scenic Hikes • Stone Circle • Ferry to Islands • Wine Tastings • Cliff Walks • Daily Pints at Traditional Pubs • A Castle or Two • Dinner in a Georgian House • Unspoiled Villages • Arts & Crafts Galleries • Fun Picnics • Irish Dancing • Gentle Atlantic Sea Kayaking • Visit to Jameson Distillery • A Medieval Walled Town • Visit to the heart of ‘Horse Country’ • Private Seaweed Tasting & Lecture • Cycling on the Waterford Greenway • Hurling Lesson • A Day to Explore Dublin’s Museums, Pubs, Galleries, Distilleries & Shopping Areas • Private Coach Transportation • Airport Pick Up and Return in Ireland • Great Craic!
+Personal concierge services of Kato Wake and Billy Munnelly • Thirteen 3-Course Delicious Dinners with Wine • Two Lunches with Wine • Thirteen Full Irish Breakfasts • Welcome Reception • Touring the Wild Atlantic Way • Traditional Music Sessions • Visits to Romantic Gardens • Scenic Hikes • Stone Circle • Ferry to Islands • Wine Tastings • Cliff Walks • Daily Pints at Traditional Pubs • A Castle or Two • Dinner in a Georgian House • Unspoiled Villages • Arts & Crafts Galleries • Fun Picnics • Irish Dancing • Gentle Atlantic Sea Kayaking • Visit to Jameson Distillery • A Medieval Walled Town • Visit to the heart of ‘Horse Country’ • Private Seaweed Tasting & Lecture • Cycling on the Waterford Greenway • Hurling Lesson • A Day to Explore Dublin’s Museums, Pubs, Galleries & Shopping Areas • Private Coach Transportation • Airport Pick Up and Return in Ireland • Great Craic!
 (If you don’t know what that is, you will!)

 “Ireland – where the wit flows as freely as the drink.”